Baker Perkins

 Baker Perkins Ltd is a British engineering company for food processing equipment headquartered in Peterborough, England.
-Its product portfolio offers different technologies and applications for the bread, biscuit, confectionery, snack, and breakfast cereal sectors.
+It caters to the bread, biscuit, confectionery, snack, and breakfast cereal sectors.

-Alongside its facilities in the United Kingdom, the company operates another location in Michigan in the United States.
+Alongside its facilities in the United Kingdom, the company operates a location in Michigan in the United States.

 Baker Perkins was founded in 1918 through the merger of Joseph Baker & Sons Ltd and Perkins Engineers Ltd, and later bought by the dairy and liquid food specialist APV which helped it grow internationally.
 The company regained independence in 2006 with its acquisition by private investors.

 Since November 2020, Baker Perkins is part of the Schenck Process Group, an international engineering company based in Germany.

 History

-The company has its origins with the inventors Jacob Perkins (1766–1849) and Joseph Baker, both immigrants from America.
+The company was created by the inventors Jacob Perkins (1766–1849) and Joseph Baker, both immigrants from America.